 A solicitor can help you to make a claim for compensation for personal injury regardless of whether you were the driver of a car, a passenger or a pedestrian.
 If you have been injured and you were not to blame for the accident or only partially to blame then you are eligible to make a claim for compensation.
 It doesn't matter if the person who caused the accident was your driver, is a close family member, is uninsured or you were the unfortunate victim of a hit and run accident you can still get compensation.

 The value of an award in a personal injury claim is assessed by a judge if agreement cannot be reached between the parties concerned or more usually by their lawyers or insurers.
-The amount of the award is estimated based on previously decided cases tempered by the judges own experience as a lawyer, guided by figures provided by the Judicial Studies Board which is an independent establishment set up by government charged with the ongoing training of judges.
+The amount of the award is estimated based on previously decided cases tempered by the judges own experience as a lawyer.

 Compensation that may be awarded in a personal injury accident claim is divided into two categories for ease of assessment.
 The first category is ‘special damages’ which is compensation that can be calculated accurately on a mathematical basis and the second category is ‘general damages’ which is compensation that needs a degree of assessment.
 In addition there are sub-categories for ‘interest’ which can be claimed at different rates and for different periods dependent on which category applies to the matter in question.
 In addition there is ‘future losses’ which may be calculable or may need assessment.

 The victims of road traffic accidents who suffer personal injury and bear no fault for the cause of the accident have a legal right to claim damages.
-The importance of being represented by a specialist car accident solicitor cannot be overestimated.
-Experience and academic training enables a specialist car accident solicitor to foresee a range of damages to which the claimant may be eligible, that may not be obvious to a general practice lawyer.
+The importance of being represented by car accident solicitors cannot be overestimated.
+Experience and academic training enables a lawyer to foresee a range of damages to which the claimant may be eligible, that may not be obvious to a general practice lawyer.
 Compensation in personal injury claims falls into two main categories known as “special damages” and “general damages” :-

 Special Damages represents past and future losses that can be calculated reasonably accurately and do not need to be assessed, which includes the cost of vehicle repairs, general expenses, medications, insurance excess, care costs and loss of income.